-First, please know that you deserve to be respected.
+First, please know that you deserve respect.
 You deserve to be treated like you are important and that you are not subservient.
 Your values, opinions, and beliefs matter.
 Your voice matters.
 You are valuable.
 You deserve to be in a relationship where your partner protects your emotional wellbeing and creates an environment where you feel safe to be who you are and express how you feel.

 Now let’s dive into the signs you need to be looking for to determine whether or not you should stay in your relationship